amgothhrithik/Log-Classification/working.md

 - We will use `llama-3.3-70b-versatile` model to classify the log message with few no. of datapoints in source column.
 - For the remaining dataset, we will train logistic regression for classification.
 - While predicting with Logistic Regression, we will predict only if the probability of predicted label is higher than threshold to avoid labelling irrelavent log messages.
-- I aslo tried with Random Forest which performed sightly better than Logistic regression but it was difficult to filter the irrelavent log messages as the probability of predicted label was similar for both genuine and irrelavent log messages.
+- I aslo tried with Random Forest which performed similar to Logistic regression but it was difficult to filter the irrelavent log messages as the probability of predicted label was similar for both genuine and irrelavent log messages.